lucasadelino/conifer.nvim/readme.md

   for inspiring a forest-themed aesthetic
 - [No Clown Fiesta](https://github.com/no-clown-fiesta/no-clown-fiesta.nvim/),
   for the repo structure, and for being a great minimal-ish theme

+## Contributing

+Conifer was developed around my use-cases, so there are certainly still some edges that need sanding off, bases that need to be covered, and so on.
+If you like this colorscheme but find something unexpected, feel free to open up an issue (or send a PR)!
+I'd especially appreciate suggestions on plugin highlights, since those tend to be so numerous that it's hard to account for features I rarely use.